 Steve is experienced at teaching groups ranging from primary years, through to secondary and further education and has a natural ability to connect and engage with his audience whatever their age or background.

 He is the co-author of 5 bestselling books, each featuring the Really Wild Method®, our approach to positively transforming peoples’ lives.

-Steve is also a lowland expedition leader operating in UK, Arctic and jungle environments and management consultant and coach to executives in the corporate world.
+Steve is also a lowland expedition leader operating in UK, Arctic and jungle environments, consultant, coach and mentor to leaders and their teams.